ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 You will use the IBM Blockchain Platform console in this lab to create a blockchain network.
 The network will consist of three organizations.
 Two of these organizations will represent organizations that want to participate in the blockchain network and submit transactions.
-They will be referred to as *peer* organizations throughout the lab The third organization is the organization that provides the ordering service.
+They will be referred to as *peer organizations* throughout the lab.
+The third organization is the organization that provides the ordering service.

 First you will create one peer organization.
 Then you will create an ordering service organization, create a channel and add your first peer organization to the channel.
-Then you will create a second peer organization, and add it to the channel
+Then you will create a second peer organization, and add it to the channel.

 Each high-level task is detailed in a separate section, with multiple steps per task.

 The diagram below provides a view of what your blockchain network will look like upon completion of the lab:

 ![image](images/ibpconsole/0005_LabGoal.png)

+!!! important
+        You will be assigned a two-digit team id by your instructor, and everywhere in this lab where you see **Team*xx* ** in the instructions, you must substitute *xx* with the two-digit id you have been assigned.

 The sections in this lab are as follows: